IQTLabs/freqgen/README.md

 The basic flow of Freqgen can be summarized in three steps:

 1. Generate a new amino acid sequence based on the amino acid usage profile of reference sequences.
-If you already have a specific amino acid sequence in mind (*i.e* for synthetic biology uses), skip this step:
+If you already have a specific amino acid sequence in mind (*i.e.* for synthetic biology uses), skip this step:

         $ freqgen aa reference_sequences.fna -o new_sequence.faa -l LENGTH